Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/04/informationen-zu-oeffnungszeiten-und-angeboten-der-eth-bibliothek-ab-dem-26-april-2021.md

 ## Face masks mandatory

-You can also continue to make use of our digital resources and contact options .
-Please do not visit the library if you belong to an at-risk group or are feeling unwell.

-## Subscribe to Newsletter

 Any questions?
 The ETH Library will be happy to help.

+## Subscribe to Newsletter

+E-mail: You can also get in touch with us via WhatsApp or our chat function.

 ## Staffnet

-E-mail: You can also get in touch with us via WhatsApp or our chat function.

 #ETHLibraryDigital – The ETH Library is there for you digitally with various resources and services , not only during the COVID-19 protective measures.